kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 The number π (pronounced 'pie') has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
 But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities enfolded into it?

 Not surprisingly, some students I met recently wanted to know more about π.
-Accordingly, I have refreshed and revised my original presentation to better accord with the form and substance of a blog.
+Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
 The online references have also been updated to keep up with a rapidly changing Web."
 status: published
 opengraphimage:
 ---